LavrL/frontend-react/README.md

-# Collection of small apps on React+Redux page
+# Collection of small apps on React + Redux page

 ### [View the demo](https://frontend-reactjs.netlify.com/)